 I don’t think I’m alone in this experience.
 Others have tried a similar diet, though perhaps for other reasons.
 Advocating for one particular weight-loss diet isn’t my point.
 My message is this: your weight is in large measure about your psychology.
 It’s about the hunger mood.
 Obesity is a crippling social problem, but to our detriment the research has almost uniformly ignored this aspect of the situation.
 Consider this to be a call to science to focus a great deal more on the psychology of the hunger mood.

 In some ways, the hunger system is like the breathing system.
 The brain has an unconscious mechanism that regulates breathing.
 Suppose that system got shut down so that it was up to you to consciously control your own breath, adjusting its rate and depth depending on factors such as blood oxygen, carbon dioxide level, physical exertion, and so on.
 What would happen?
 You’d die in about 10 minutes.
 You’d lose track of the necessities.
 The intellectual, conscious mind is not really good at these matters of regulating the internal environment.
 It’s better to leave the job as much as possible to the dedicated systems that evolved to do it.
 What you can do with your conscious mind is to set the general parameters.
 Put yourself in a place where your automatic systems can operate correctly.
 Don’t put a plastic bag over your head.
 Likewise, don’t eat the super-high death-carb, low-fat diet.
 Don’t micromanage your brainstem by counting every calorie.
-You might be surprised at how well your health self-regulates.Make a donation
+You might be surprised at how well your health self-regulates.Support Aeon: make a one-off donation